skip to Main Content

 CTA:

-An abbreviation for “call to action” is the one that marketers frequently use in conversation: A CTA is a graphic or text that prompts a user to take the marketer’s desired action via click.
+An abbreviation for “call to action” is one that marketers frequently use in conversation: A CTA is a graphic or text that prompts a user to take the marketer’s desired Action via click.
 Examples include Download now, sign up, share with friends, etc.

 CVR: